Sugar & Spice

-Sugar & Spice is a 2001 American teen black comedy film directed by Francine McDougall and starring Marley Shelton, Marla Sokoloff and Mena Suvari.
-The plot follows a group of high school cheerleaders who conspire and commit armed robbery when one of them becomes pregnant and desperate for money.
+Sugar & Spice is a 2001 American teen film directed by Francine McDougall, written by Lona Williams under the alias of "Mandy Nelson", and starring Marla Sokoloff, Marley Shelton, Melissa George, Mena Suvari, Rachel Blanchard, and James Marsden.
+It tells the story of a group of high school cheerleaders who conspire and commit armed robbery when one of them becomes pregnant and are desperate for money.

 The film received mixed reviews from critics.
 It grossed a worldwide total of $16.9 million against a budget of $11 million.

 Plot

-The story is told by Lisa Janusch, the spiteful and jealous head cheerleader of Lincoln High School's B-squad.
+Abraham Lincoln High School's head B-Squad cheerleader Lisa Janusch recalls about how Diane Weston, the kindhearted popular head cheerleader of Abraham Lincoln High School's A-squad, became pregnant by the well-known football quarterback Jack Bartlett.

-Diane Weston, the popular head cheerleader of Lincoln High School's A-squad, becomes pregnant by the well-known football quarterback Jack Bartlett.
-The two are kicked out of their parents' homes and find an apartment of their own.
+After announcing the pregnancy to their parents, the two are kicked out of their respective homes and find an apartment of their own.
 Jack initially has issues keeping a job, but eventually gets hired at a video rental store.
 In spite of their issues coming up with the rent money, Jack and Diane try as hard as they can to survive while going to school at the same time.
-Lisa, Diane's spiteful rival, occasionally runs into Jack at the rental store.
-She is interested in winning Jack's heart, but fails to get his attention.
+Lisa, who has a bitter one-sided rivalry with Diane, occasionally runs into Jack at the rental store.
+She is interested in winning Jack's heart while being annoyed by the male cheerleader Bruce.

-After struggling with the rent and anticipating the financial hardship of supporting a family, Diane and her four cheerleader squadmates, Kansas Hill, Cleo Miller, Lucy Whitmore, and Hannah Wald, plan the perfect bank robbery.
+After struggling with the rent and anticipating the financial hardship of supporting a family, Diane and her four cheerleader squadmates/best friends Kansas Hill, Cleo Miller, Lucy Whitmore, and Hannah Wald plan the perfect bank robbery.
 They promise each other not to tell Jack about their plan, due to his inability to lie to others.

-The squad watches heist films to learn how to rob banks, and Kansas visits her mother at the women's penitentiary for tips on where to find weaponry.
-Following the women's advice, Diane and her friends visit a bug exterminator, Hank "The Terminator" Rogers, who sells illegal arms and ammo.
-After failing to negotiate on prices, Hank offers to give them the guns for free on the condition that they befriend his socially awkward daughter, Fern, and put her on their squad.
+The squad watches heist films to learn how to rob banks and Kansas visits her mother at the women's penitentiary for tips on where to find weaponry.
+Following Mrs. Hill's advice, the girls visit a bug exterminator named Hank "The Terminator" Rogers who sells illegal arms and ammo.
+After failing to negotiate on prices, Hank offers to give them the guns for free on the condition that they befriend his socially awkward daughter Fern and put her on their squad.